MStAr4654/Project-MessageBoard/README.md

-# Project-MessageBoard
+# Anonymous Message Board

-This repo is created for the sole purpose of storing the files used to create the project of "Boilerplate-Project-MessageBoard" in order to submit in freeCodeCamp
+This is the boilerplate for the Anonymous Message Board project.
+Instructions for completing your project can be found at https://www.freecodecamp.org/learn/information-security/information-security-projects/anonymous-message-board